gatsbyjs/gatsby/packages/gatsby-source-shopify/README.md

 `salesChannel: string`

 Not set by default.
-If set to a string (example `My Private App Channel`), only products and collections that are active in that channel will be sourced.
+If set to a string (example `My Sales Channel`), only products and collections that are active in that channel will be sourced.
 If no sales channel is provided, the default behavior is to source products that are available in the online store.

+<div id="images"></div>

 ## Images

 We offer two options for displaying Shopify images in your Gatsby site.
 The default option is to use the Shopify CDN along with [gatsby-plugin-image][gatsby-plugin-image], but you can also opt-in to downloading the images as part of the build process.
 Your choice will result in differences to the schema.
 Both options are explained below.

+<div id="use-shopify-cdn"></div>

 ### Use Shopify CDN